Chavarriaminera/Python/bitcoin_sentiment_analysis/README.md

 suggesting asymmetry in how sentiment is expressed around Bitcoin in social media discourse.

+Hashtag usage is highly skewed (a few tags dominate), so a log-scaled x-axis helps preserve readability across both common and less frequent hashtags.
+Comparing panels provides a quick view of how discussion topics shift across negative, neutral, and positive sentiment buckets.

 ## Project Structure
 The analysis is organized as a stepwise pipeline: